How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Record government expenses and revenues

-• Offers information on allocated expenses and their utilisation.
+• Offers information on allocated expenses and their utilization.

 • Makes auditing simple and economical